krystyna-garwol/hello-world-aws/README.md

-This project was bootstrapped with Create React App to play around with Jenkins, Docker and AWS.
+This is a simple project, bootstrapped with Create React App and created to play around with Jenkins, Docker and AWS.